-Under Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law), a data operator may process personal data without the data subject's consent when data processing is required to:
+Under Federal Law No. 152-FZ on Personal Data (July 27, 2006) (Personal Data Law), a data operator may process personal data without the data subject's consent when data processing:

-- Achieve objectives defined by an international treaty or under Russian law. - Further certain judicial purposes. - Perform certain powers by the federal authorities for state and municipal services. - Execute an agreement either: - with the data subject; or - where the data subject is the beneficiary or guarantor. - Protect the data subject's life, health, or other vital interests. - Exercise the data operator's or third parties' rights and interests, or to further public purposes, provided there are no breaches of the data subject's rights and freedoms. - Pursue professional journalistic, media, scientific, literary, or other creative activities, provided there are no breaches of the data subject's rights and freedoms. - Further statistical or other scientific purposes, provided the relevant personal data has been anonymized (depersonalized). - Provide access to data that the data subject has made publicly available. - Comply with applicable law that calls for mandatory publication or disclosure.
+- Achieves objectives defined by an international treaty or under Russian Federation law. - Furthers certain judicial purposes.

+- Performs certain powers by the federal authorities for state and municipal services. - Executes an agreement either: - with the data subject; or - where the data subject is the beneficiary or guarantor. - Protects the data subject's life, health, or other vital interests. - Exercises the data operator's or third parties' rights and interests, or to further public purposes, provided there are no breaches of the data subject's rights and freedoms. - Pursues professional journalistic, media, scientific, literary, or other creative activities, provided there are no breaches of the data subject's rights and freedoms. - Furthers statistical or other scientific purposes, provided the relevant personal data has been anonymized (depersonalized). - Comply with applicable law that calls for mandatory publication or disclosure.